-Two main indicators have been used for evaluating the outcome of the model scenarios:
+Two main indicators have been used for evaluating the outcome of the model scenarios with a focus on relevance for the network operator to invest in such storages:

-- 1) The specific thermal energy production costs (the average costs of providing one MWh of heating or cooling during the year). - 2) The annual $CO_2$ emissions arising from the operation of the boiler and coolers.
+- 1) The specific thermal energy production costs (the average costs of providing one MWh of heating or cooling during the year). - 2) The annual CO2 emissions arising from the operation of the boiler and coolers.

 In the following, the calculation of the two indicators is described.
-Note that in the terminology used here, small letters are used to denote specific values (e.g. costs per volume, emissions per MWh, etc.) while capital letters are used to denote absolute vauuiulues (e.g. total costs per year, total emissions per year).
+In the terminology used here, small letters are used to denote specific values (e.g. costs per volume, emissions per MWh, etc.) while capital letters are used to denote absolute values (e.g. total costs per year, total emissions per year).